 Nominated for Best Paper Award for Entrepreneurship and Diversity, Equality and Inclusion at the 2023 Academy of Management Annual Conference, Boston, US

-Paper on the post failure funding worthiness of Latinx minority entrepreneurs in the United States” with Claes, Björn, Alvarez, Sharon A.— under review FT 50 list journal, CABS 4
+Paper on the post failure funding worthiness of Latinx minority entrepreneurs in the United States” with Claes, Björn, Alvarez, Sharon A.— Revise and Resubmit FT 50 list journal, CABS 4

 Paper about the evaluative complexity between validity cues, propriety beliefs, and self-perceptions in different institutional contexts — in preparation for submission